Escobar, Paraguay: Transportation

-Escobar is located 78 km from Asuncion and 12 km Paraguarí, a branch of Route I Mariscal Francisco Solano López because this can also lead to diversion Sapucaí and Caballero.
+Escobar is located 78 km from Asunción and 12 km Paraguarí, a branch of Route I Mariscal Francisco Solano López because this can also lead to diversion Sapucaí and Caballero.

 Tourism

 It has a Health Centre, Police and Post Office.
 Several rural areas are part of District Escobar: Arroyo Pora, Chircal, Guazú-Cua, Mbocayaty, General Aquino.

 It has an area of pools, spa Itá Coty, which offers a cool stream, down from the hills, surrounded by abundant vegetation and stones.
 Visitors can go on camping; there are canteens and sports fields to enjoy a pleasant experience.

-It has a centuries-old "train station".
+It has a centuries-old train station.
 On October 1 patronal feast of Santa Teresa del Niño Jesús is made a procession through the main streets of the town, with caravan riders and the patron saints of the various chapels of companies Escobar.